crazyhottommy/pyflow_seurat_parameter/README.md

 ```

-If you do not want to install `Seurat` yourself, a singularity container image is avaiable if you evoke snakemake:
+If you do not want to install `Seurat` yourself, a singularity container image is available if you evoke snakemake:

 ```
 snakemake --use-singularity